 5) Feline Distemper (FVRCP): Recommended to be given to all cats.
 Generally given in a kitten series until 16 weeks of age, then 1 year later.
 After that it can be given every 3 years and still provide adequate immunity for most cats.

-6) Feline Leukemia: Recommended to be given to cats who go outdoors or live with other cats that go outdoors, and cats who live with a known Leukemia positive cat.
+6) Feline FELV Purevax: Recommended to be given to cats who go outdoors or live with other cats that go outdoors, and cats who live with a known Leukemia positive cat.
 Generally given 2 vaccines 3 weeks apart then yearly thereafter.
+Our Purevax vaccine does not contain adjuvants and is therefor safer for our cats than former types of Felv vaccines were.